Saunorine/Appointment-Booker/README.md

 Plan out the inner workings

 ## Week 2:
-write course class, account/user info class, test cases
+Write course and account classes along with their methods and junit tests

 ## Week 3:
 Finish up writing the classes and junit tests.
+Need to start looking at learning outcomes.

+A little behin on junit tests

 ## Week 4:
 Write up JUnit Tests and polish up classes.
-Look over Accounts and staffAccounts class and see how else we can implement polymorphism.
+Look over Accounts and staffAccounts class and see how else we can implement polymorphism and other learning outcomes.

 ## Week 5:
 Zhanhang is going to work on the GUI assignment and try to get the first 2-3 pages done with buttons that takes the user between each one.
 Fermin should write up the sorting methods for sorting courses by time/date/alphabetical etc. Continue looking for ways to implement learning outcomes.